Panini Comics: Other titles

 Alongside these mainly reprint titles, Panini continues to print Doctor Who Magazine which still features originally produced comics by British creators.
 This includes the first new Captain Britain story by a British creative team in over a decade, created by Jim Alexander, Jon Haward and John Stokes for Spectacular Spider-Man (UK version) #114 published in March 2005.
 Also published from 2004 onwards was Marvel Rampage, which like Spectacular Spider-Man was aimed at a younger audience, and similarly featured all-new UK-originated material, this time featuring characters from all across the Marvel Universe.
 Several of those short stories were written by noted Spider-Man writer Roger Stern.

 Panini also release their own range of trade paperbacks.
 These are all reprinted material from the American originals, and can be bought from their online shop.
 They also published a series of A.T.O.M. comics from 2006 to 2007, which followed on from their long-running Action Man series.

 The UK site also has a popular forum, primarily for discussion of Panini Comics' publications and comics in general as well as promotion of British Comic Conventions.
 It has around 580 members and 580 posts as of August 2011.
 This closed down in March 2013 and a new forum was set up by its members.

-A new title, Marvel Heroes, was launched in 2008, based on the general formula of Spectacular Spider-Man, with new comic stories from creators like Scott Gray, Al Ewing and John McCrea.
+The title Marvel Heroes was launched in 2008, based on the general formula of Spectacular Spider-Man, with new comic stories from creators like Scott Gray, Al Ewing and John McCrea.